oneimage register does not work from a remote host

 Thanks for the feedback!

-#3 Updated by Lars Kellogg-Stedman about 9 years ago
+#3 Updated by Lars Kellogg-Stedman over 9 years ago

 Out of curiosity, image upload is a common use-case in your setup?